Kwaza language: Pronouns

-Parts of Speech
+Parts of speech

 Kwaza has four parts of speech: particles, verbs, adverbs, and nouns.
 No adjectives occur in the language.
 In Kwaza, the majority of the bound grammatical morphemes are suffixes.
 Kwaza is morphologically complex in its verbs.
 Word order is relatively free, but SOV and SVO are more dominant.
 In the language, it is mandatory to inflect verbs to express mood and subject person.
 First and second person singular are distinguished by subject agreement marking, as are first person inclusive and exclusive, and the second persona plural.
 The third person is not pronounced.
 There is no difference between third person singular and plural, or between feminine and masculine.

-Pro-Drop Language
+Pro-drop

 Hein van der Voort (2000) categorizes Kwaza as a 'pro-drop' language because subject agreement is obligatory, while pronominal reference is optional.
 Definite argument morphemes can agree with explicit lexical arguments, but overt pronouns have a contrastive effect by emphasizing them.

-Verb Morphology
+Verbs

 Verb morphology in Kwaza can express numerous moods.
 These moods include exhortative, interrogative, declarative, imperative, and negative.
 The imperative only happens with second person subjects.
 The second person singular usually has no expression.
 There are several verbal-final elements in Kwaza, which exist as subordinate clause mood markers.
 In adverbial clause construction, subordinate clause mood markers are used, for example in concessive and conditional clauses.
 The same object and subject morphemes are used, while the third person is not expressed.
 There is also a semantically abstract 'mood' marker used to connect clauses that are both coordinated and subordinated.

-Verb Derivation
+Verb derivation

 Verbal derivation in Kwaza includes valency and valency change, negation, modality, aspect, and tense which are marked with various optional verbal morphemes.
 Some modality morphemes, according to van der Voort, could be grammatically related to mood markers.
 Verbs can be turned into adverbs or nouns through stem-final nominalizing morphemes.
 Kwaza has two subdivisions of derivational morphemes, directional and classifiers.
 While verb morphology in Kwaza is complex, nominal morphology is not.
 Kwaza has no gender or number inflection.
 Nouns can have animate object case marking.
 They can also have one of the oblique case markers: beneficiary, locative, comitative, and instrumental.
 Nouns are turned into verbs through attaching mood marking.
 As mentioned, Kwaza does not have adjectives.

-Nouns and Classifiers
+Nouns and classifiers

 Attributive modification of nouns occurs by comparing them with other nouns.
 Kwaza also has many classifying morphemes that only 'agree' with specific nouns.
 Classifiers are used widely.
 They can be used in verb stems, attach to bare nouns, and also modify adverbs.
 Classifiers are used in the position of nominalizers.
 Classifiers in Kwaza support van der Voorts statement of the language being pro-drop as they have functions similar to the functions of verbal agreement morphemes.
 These properties of classifiers rely heavily on the environment in which they are used, and according to van der Voort are not as dynamic as the properties of cross-reference morphemes.
 In complex nominalized clauses, specific classifiers cannot replace the nominalizer.